 Seed and plant labels list how much sun is required to grow the plant.
 Here’s what they mean:

 Before you plant, make sure your soil is in the best shape it can be.
 The healthier your soil is, the less work you’ll have to do keeping your plants happy.
-Read more about building up soil below, but if you have an area in your yard that has good soil (and gets enough sunlight) that may be the place to grow your garden.
+Read more about preparing garden soil below, but if you have an area in your yard that has good soil (and gets enough sunlight) that may be the place to grow your garden.

 Now for the fun part!
 Flipping through a seed catalog or browsing plants at the nursery are activities most gardeners love.